These simple and healthy salmon cakes with lemon dill sauce make for a speedy weeknight dinner that takes just 10 minutes to cook!

 Have you ever walked by the canned fish isle and thought, "oh my god, that looks amazing"?
 Yeah me neither.
 But I have figured out a way to make a can of salmon pretty damn delicious.
 Salmon cakes are one of the simplest dishes you can make with a can of salmon and a few other ingredients.

 Once I changed my diet, I also had to part ways with traditional tartar sauce.
 Salmon cakes without tartar sauce make about as much sense as Bonnie without Clyde or PB without J. So I set out to make my own.
-Since I generally like a little intuitive play in the kitchen, I just used ingredients that made sense to me, starting with the wonderful a delicious home made mayo (but store bought can work too).
+Since I generally like a little intuitive play in the kitchen, I just used ingredients that made sense to me, starting with the wonderful delicious homemade mayo (but store-bought can work too).

-And aside from the tasty mayo, one of my favorite things about this dinner is how inexpensive it is to make.
-If you want to go all out and get super expensive canned salmon, feel free but for me as long as it's wild caught I'm happy.
-I’m particular enough about other food and spend way too much money on it in general that I feel pretty good when I can actually be frugal.
+And aside from the tasty mayo, one of my favorite things about these salmon patties are how inexpensive they are to make.
+If you want to go all out and get super expensive canned salmon, feel free but for me as long as it's wild-caught, I'm happy.

 Paleo salmon cakes are a tried and true favorite in my house.
 And with a few ingredients you likely already have in your pantry, you can create this simple dish in just a few minutes.

-If you’re following a paleo or grain free lifestyle, you know that coconut flour is life.
+If you’re following a keto, paleo or grain-free lifestyle, you know that coconut flour is life.
 It is versatile and works in so many dishes.
 In this one, not only does it add flavor, but it acts as the essential binding agent, keeping the salmon cakes from falling apart.
 And don’t worry - you won’t actually be able to taste coconut at all.

 I prefer avocado oil as it can stand high heat.
 But if you could use olive oil or extra virgin olive oil as well and that should be fine.